LordArshen/aws-saa-c03/README.md

 - A NACL can be associated with **MANY Subnet**

 ## VPC Security Groups (SG)
+-Acting as "firewalll on EC2
+- Maintain one separate SG for SSH
+- • If your application is not accessible (time out), then it’s a security group issue
+• If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
+• All inbound traffic is blocked by default
+• All outbound traffic is authorized by default
+- Protocols and ports: 22,21,22,80,443,3389

 > *Security Groups (SGs) are another security feature of AWS VPC ... only unlike NACLs they are attached to AWS resources, not VPC subnets.*
 >